SagarDBhatt/MIT-Designing-and-Building-AI-Products-and-Services/README.md

 ### 4 stages of AI design process:

+[1] Intelligence
+[2] Business process
+[3] AI Technology
+[4] Tinkering

-#### [1] first stage of the AI design process: identifying the desired behavior of the AI product.
+#### [1] first stage of the AI design process: Identifying the desired behavior of the AI product.

+- Most important criteria of decisions is:
-- Doing so involves addressing decisions of performance metrics and scope.
+    - performance metrics : Error rate of image recognition.
+    - scope : self-driving car. what all objects need to be recognized.

+- Natural Language processing:
+    - Sentiment Analysis
+    - Summarize document
+    - Summarize news
+    - Answer questions
+    - Maintain dialog
+    - Analyze Reviews like google reviews

+    - Sentiment analysis progress includes:
+        - Coreference resolution.
+Ex: Identifying the expressions referring to text.
+        - Word sense disambiguation
+        - Parsing

+#### [2] Business process:

+- Two main areas where AI can help Business processes:
+    - Strategic
+    - Operational

+[2.1] Strategic:

+- Product Layer : Use the best AI product like build best fingerprint sensor.
+- Customer Solution: Use AI product for best computer vision to incorporate in Self-driving car.
+- Network Externalities : Build a large database of users so others can be more useful.
+Like more fingerprints in DB allows us to identify the people.

+[2.2] Operational:

+- Business process: Focus on operational process description like reduce the legal translation cost by using AI model in the legal translation service.
+- Sensible Improvement targets: More measurable points like reduces the cost of translation by 80%.